AugustinMauroy/am-neuralnetwork/README.md

 	["accuracy"], // Placeholder for metrics, as evaluation logic is not fully implemented );

 // 4.
-Prepare training data (conceptual)
+Prepare training data
 // trainingData would be an array of input samples, e.g., number[][]
 // trainingLabels would be an array of corresponding output labels, e.g., number[][] const trainingData = [